Tourism in Libya

 Tourism in Libya is an industry heavily hit by the Libyan Civil War.
 Before the war tourism was developing, with 149,000 tourists visiting Libya in 2004, rising to 180,000 in 2007, although this still only contributed less than 1% of the country's GDP.
 There were 1,000,000 day visitors in the same year.
 The country is best known for its ancient Greek and Roman ruins and Sahara desert landscapes.
+As of 2025, tourist numbers have returned to approximately 100,000 annually.

 Libya is not issuing tourist visas now.
 Libyan borders with Chad, Niger, Sudan and Algeria are closed.
 In reality these borders are not controlled by the Government but by Tuareg people and Toubou people.

-As of 2017, governments of the United States, New Zealand, Australia, Canada, Republic of Ireland, the United Kingdom, Spain, France, Hungary, Latvia, Germany, Austria, Bulgaria, Norway, Croatia, Romania, Slovenia, Czech Republic, Russia, Denmark, Slovakia, Estonia, Italy, Poland, South Korea, the Republic of China Japan and India advises their citizens against all (or in some cases all but essential) travel to Libya.
+As of 2017, governments of the United States, New Zealand, Australia, Canada, Ireland, the United Kingdom, Spain, France, Hungary, Latvia, Germany, Austria, Bulgaria, Norway, Croatia, Romania, Slovenia, Czech Republic, Russia, Denmark, Slovakia, Estonia, Italy, Poland, South Korea, the Republic of China Japan and India advise their citizens against all (or in some cases all but essential) travel to Libya.